PROGRAM-IX/cheeky/README.md

 ## Usage

-Include the module on your `rc.lua` file:
+Include the module in your `rc.lua` file:

 ```lua
   require("cheeky")